 By Joy Ryan, President/CEO of Dakota Boys and Girls Ranch/Dakota Family Services

 I was listening to a speaker a few months ago, and he was talking about how it is almost a status symbol in today’s workplace to be overwhelmed by projects, input, decisions, information, and policies.
-And then the pandemic hit, causing people to be overwhelmed by even more input, decisions, and information.
+Outside the workplace, there will also always be things that cause people to be overwhelmed by even more input, decisions, and information.

 Measuring & Respecting Your Capacity

 Of course, as a human being I thought of myself first and where I'm at in terms of capacity… but then I quickly moved to thinking about the kids and adults we see at Dakota Family Services.
 Many of them are trauma survivors.
 They have had to develop strong sensory skills to keep themselves safe… it is called hyper-vigilance.
 They are constantly on high alert, taking in the information around them to measure their security.
 At the same time as they are driven to take in so much, they often have very narrow personal bandwidth.
 They have not been taught coping skills, they don’t trust, they may not have faith, and they haven’t learned about good decision making.

 When people take in lots of information and have no way to process it, it all becomes too much for their capacity.
 They either blow up or shut down…just like when our technology is overloaded.